AkhtariH/HoboHydraulics/README.md

 - [ ] Create index for admin panel
 - [ ] Refresh sensor value every 10 min
 - [ ] Give warning when threshold is exceeded + send mail
+- [ ] Create DashboardController
+- [ ] Sends email when user is registered

+### Version 2.0

 - [ ] Add Manage sensors page
+- [ ] Add ability to change date and time for graph in sensor detail page

 ## Contributing